hyperledger/besu-docs/docs/private-networks/how-to/connect/bootnodes.md

 By default, peer discovery listens on all available network interfaces.
 If the device Besu is running on must bind to a specific network interface, specify the interface using the [`--p2p-interface`](../../../reference/cli/options.md#p2p-interface) option.

+## Configure bootnodes in a production network

+A network must have at least one operating bootnode.
+To allow for continuity in the event of failure, configure two or more bootnodes in a production network.

+We don't recommend putting bootnodes behind a load balancer because the [enode](../../../concepts/node-keys.md#enode-url) relates to the node public key, IP address, and discovery ports.
+Any changes to a bootnode enode prevents other nodes from being able to establish a connection with the bootnode.
+This is why we recommend putting more bootnodes on the network itself.

+To ensure a bootnode enode doesn't change when recovering from a complete bootnode failure:

+1. Create the [node key pair](../../../concepts/node-keys.md) (that is, the private and public key) before starting the bootnode.
+1. When creating bootnodes in the cloud (for example, AWS and Azure), attempt to assign a static IP address to them.
+If your network is:

+    * Publicly accessible, assign an elastic IP.
+    * Internal only, specify a private IP address when you create the instance and record this IP address.

+We recommend storing the bootnode configuration under source control.

+To allow for failure, specify all bootnodes on the command line (even to the bootnodes themselves).

+!!! tip

+    Having each bootnode list the other bootnodes increases the speed of discovery.
+    Nodes ignore their own enode in the bootnodes list so it isn't required to specify different bootnode lists to the bootnodes themselves.

+## Add and remove bootnodes

+Adding new bootnodes is a similar process to creating bootnodes.
+After creating the bootnodes and adding them to the network, update the [`--bootnodes`](../../../reference/cli/options.md#bootnodes) command line option for each node to include the new bootnodes.

+When adding bootnodes, you don't need to restart running nodes.
+By updating the [`--bootnodes`](../../../reference/cli/options.md#bootnodes) option, the next time you restart the nodes (for example, when [upgrading](../../../how-to/upgrade/node.md)), the nodes connect to the new bootnodes.